kcleal/sortedintersect/README.rst

 sorted-intersect
 ================

-Fast intersection of sorted intervals and sorted queries A common task in bioinformatics is to check if an interval or point overlaps a set of reference intervals.
+A common task in bioinformatics is to check if an interval or point overlaps a set of reference intervals.
-An interval tree is often used for this purpose for queries in O(log n) time.
+An interval tree is often used for this purpose for queries in ~O(log n) time.
 However, if both the reference intervals and query intervals are sorted ahead of time, then query time can be reduced.
-For example, this situation arises when processing a sorted alignment file and checking against a sorted reference interval set.
+This situation arises when processing a sorted alignment file and checking against a sorted reference interval set, for example. sorted-intersect uses a plane-sweep algorithm to find overlapping points/intervals.

 Installation